-We demonstrate the effectiveness of our approach for generative modeling between distributions over Gaussian distributions and distributions over point-clouds.
-The former task is motivated by recent directions in single-cell and spatial transcriptomics~\citep{haviv2024covariance, persad2023seacells}, where we consider matching problems over the \emph{Bures--Wasserstein space} (BW), the Gaussian submanifold of the Wasserstein space.
+We demonstrate the effectiveness of our approach for generative modeling between distributions over Gaussian distributions and distributions over point-clouds, which are realization of general distributions.
+The former task is motivated by recent directions in single-cell and spatial transcriptomics~\citep{haviv2024covariance, persad2023seacells}, where we consider matching problems over the \textit{Bures--Wasserstein space} (BW), the Gaussian submanifold of the Wasserstein space.
 In this case, we show that WFM can be further modified, resulting in the Bures--Wasserstein FM (BW-FM) algorithm.
 We validate BW-FM on a variety of Gaussian-based datasets, where we observe that samples generated by our algorithm are significantly more robust than na\"ive approaches which do not fully exploit the underlying geometry of the data.
-In turn, we present a generative model for cell states and niches from single-cell genomics data.\looseness-1
+As an application, we present a generative model for cell states and niches from single-cell genomics data.\looseness-1

-Point-cloud generation is made possible by two distinct, yet crucial, algorithmic primitives: (1) incorporating transformers in our neural network architecture \citep{vaswani2017attention, lee2019set}, and (2) recent algorithmic advances in entropic optimal transport \citep{pooladian2021entropic}.
-Indeed, our WFM algorithm performs generative modeling in the Wasserstein space, where geodesics are given by pushforwards of optimal transport (OT) maps; see \cref{sec:wass_background} for more information.
-Both the transformer architecture and entropic optimal transport are crucial to approximating the OT map between independent point-clouds.
-Indeed, the permutation equivariance of attention makes the transformer a natural basis for our model, inherently modeling the equivariance feature of the Wasserstein geometry while maintaining scalability in high-dimensions.
+Generation of general distributions is made possible by two distinct, yet crucial, algorithmic primitives: (1) incorporating transformers in our neural network architecture \citep{vaswani2017attention, lee2019set}, and (2) recent algorithmic advances in entropic optimal transport \citep{pooladian2021entropic}.
+Our WFM algorithm performs generative modeling in the Wasserstein space, where geodesics are given by pushforwards of optimal transport (OT) maps; see \cref{sec:wass_background} for more information.
+Since these OT maps lack closed-form solutions for general distributions, we represent distributions as point-clouds and estimate the maps using entropic optimal transport.
+The permutation equivariance of attention makes transformers a natural basis for our model, inherently capturing the equivariance of Wasserstein geometry while maintaining scalability in high dimensions.